Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Svafnir's Lair map (Nidavellir), from Battle for Wesnoth.
+- In the Shorbear Hills map, the blue player now starts with no miners, as the scenario was too difficult.
+The green player's starting resources are now the same as those of the other players.

 * Miscellaneous
 - Fixed a bug which caused the screen to continue scrolling when a dialogue popped up.